WvanWoerden/modLIP_real_embedding/README.md

 ## Figure 3 (required precision for recovery of $B^tB$ from its real embedding)

 The data for Figure 3 of the paper can be generated using the script `reconstruction_qx.sage`.
 One can run the script with the parameters `i b p_start p_end nbtrials nbcores` to compute the reconstruction of `q_i` with BKZ blocksize `b` (`b=2` is LLL) for all `p` in `primes(p_start,p_end)`.
-For each `p` the reconstruction is done on `nbtrials` times and the program runs on `nbcores` cores.
+For each `p` the reconstruction is done `nbtrials` times and the program runs on `nbcores` cores.
+These cores are only used to run multiple trials in parallel so at most `nbtrials` cores will be used.
 For example run
 ```
 SAGE_NUM_THREADS=4 sage reconstruction_qx.sage 1 2 37 38 8 4
 ```
-recovers the first element $q_1$ using LLL for p=37 over 8 different trials on 4 cores.
+to recover the first element $q_1$ using LLL for p=37 over 8 different trials on 4 cores.
 The output is stored in the file `data/reconstruct_q[i]_[p]_[nbtrials]_[b]`.

 Note that for larger primes `p` these experiments can take quite long.